 Coach Elkins has been involved in International Baseball at various levels with USA Baseball.
 In 2003, Coach Elkins served on the task force as Bullpen Manager during the Tournament of Stars at Joe Becker Stadium in Joplin, Missouri.
 In 2006, Coach Elkins served as Head Coach for USA Baseball’s at large team during the Tournament of Stars.

 Coach Elkins has also traveled internationally serving on Team USA’s 18U National Team Coaching Staff.
 During the summer of 2007, Coach Elkins served as an assistant coach for the 18U National Team which competed in and captured the Bronze Medal in the COPABE Pan Am AAA Junior Championship in Ixtapa / Zihuatanejo, Mexico.
 In 2008, Coach Elkins served as Head Coach for Team USA’s 18U National Team which competed in the International Baseball Federation’s XXIII AAA World Junior Championships in Edmonton, Alberta.
 The Junior Team compiled a 13-1 record for the summer and captured the Silver Medal during the event.
 Coach Elkins’ work with the 2008 team combined with the effort of the staff and players, resulted in Coach Elkins being named the “Developmental Baseball Coach of the Year” by the United States Olympic Committee.

 Mark and his wife Richelle have been married for 25 years and reside in Acworth.
-They have one 21 year old son, Tyler, a Former Hoya and a student at Georgia Southern University.
+They have one 21 year old son, Tyler, a Former Hoya and a member of the Class of 2015.